nirajp82/SystemDesignNotes/DistributedLock.md

    The choice of approach depends on the specific requirements of the application, including performance, consistency guarantees, and infrastructure.

+Certainly!
+Let's break down the enhanced .NET code example for implementing distributed locks with detailed explanations, including the new retry logic for both acquiring and releasing the lock.

-### Sample Code in .NET Using Redis for Distributed Locks
+### Enhanced Sample Code Explanation for Distributed Locks in .NET

-Here is a more comprehensive example of implementing a distributed lock in .NET using the **StackExchange.Redis** library, complete with proper error handling and considerations for lock expiration:
+### DistributedLockExample Class

 ```csharp
 using StackExchange.Redis;